Raggaer/castro/en-US/lua/try.md

 # Try and catch

 Castro supports try/catch blocks using lua functions.
-The error is passed to teh catch function.
+The error is passed to the catch function.

 ```lua
 try(tryfunction(), catchfunction(err))